vincloud2/devops_oct_2023/Ansible/SSH_Configuration.md

 - cat authorized_keys
 - vi authorized_keys

-# We need to copy the id_rsa.pub key to the VM's/ machine which need to be connected- hosts unders authenticatedkeys
+# We need to copy the id_rsa.pub key to the VM's/ machine which need to be connected- hosts unders - vi authorized_keys

 - cd  .ssh
 - vi authorized_keys